Category: saints

 Brother Sun – Sister Moon (1972)

-Dramatization of events in the life of St. Francis of Assisi from before his conversion experience through his audience with the pope, including his friendship with St. Clare.
+Dramatization of events in the life of St. Francis of Assisi from before his conversion through his audience with the pope, including his friendship with St. Clare.

 Vision – From the Life of Hildegard Von Bingen (2011)

-A visionary in every sense of the word, this famed 12th-century Benedictine nun was a Christian mystic, composer, philosopher, playwright, poet, naturalist, scientist, physician, herbalist and ecological activist.
+A visionary in every sense of the word, this famed 12th-century Benedictine nun was a Christian mystic, composer, philosopher, playwright, poet, naturalist, scientist, physician, herbalist, and ecological activist.

 • Living saints today?
 Have you met any?